 Clear out an area that you can study from, ideally somewhere well-lit with good ventilation and minimal distraction.
 Remember to consider social distancing recommendations (1.5m away from anyone else) and clean the area regularly.
 Some photographs of family and friends or cute animal pics may help brighten your desk!

-Let’s face it, we’ve all dreamed of lying on the couch in our pyjamas while crammed on the 891 bus on a cold winter’s morning.
+Let’s face it, we’ve all dreamed of lying on the couch in our pyjamas while crammed on packed public transport on a cold winter’s morning.
 As tempting as it sounds, working from our pyjamas really blurs the boundaries between study time and downtime in the same way as working from bed.
 Getting showered and dressed (even into track pants) helps you get into work mode and it is a simple act of self-care.

 Studying from home can make it hard to switch off at the end of the day.
 Set a time when you will finish and stick to it.
 Put your laptop and books away until the next day and move away from your workspace.
 You’re probably going to have more time on your hands without the usual commute to campus.
 Use this time wisely on all those things you haven’t had time for in the past.